deepset-ai/haystack/docs/_src/api/api/extractor.md

 Token Classification Dataset

-This is a wrapper class to create a Pytorch dataset object from a `transformers.tokenization_utils_base.BatchEncoding` object.
+This is a wrapper class to create a Pytorch dataset object from the data attribute of a `transformers.tokenization_utils_base.BatchEncoding` object.

 **Arguments**:

-- `model_inputs`: The output of a HuggingFace tokenizer that are needed to evaluate the forward pass of a token classification model.
+- `model_inputs`: The data attribute of the output from a HuggingFace tokenizer which is needed to evaluate the forward pass of a token classification model.